 “The best investment you can make is in yourself.” — Warren Buffet

-Yearly conferences are a wonderful way to up your writing skills and give your creativity a boost.
+Yearly conferences are a wonderful way to up your writing, design, and tech skills while giving your creativity a boost.
 You learn, you network, and you open to new possibilities.
+You make connections that can last a lifetime.
 But, there is a problem.
 With so many conferences out there you can end up spending more than the value you get out of it if you do not choose carefully.
-That’s why we are bringing you this guide to help you decide what 2018 conferences will be most valuable to you this year as a writer, freelancer or creative.
+That’s why we are bringing you this guide to help you decide what 2019 conferences will be most valuable to you throughout the new year as a writer, freelancer or creative entrepreneur.

 Location: Redwood City, California

-Attended by industry leaders like Forbes, Slack and Facebook.
+Attended by industry leaders like Forbes, Slack, and Facebook.
 Make friends that you can grow with and get the resources you need to make your business successful.
 Brainstorm, write, network and play.
-With a full-access pass, you get the entire conference, plus access to sponsors and 300 exhibiting startups.
-You also get networking activities, meals and a digital gift bag with special discounts.
+Come ready to give and share ideas using top networking technology.
+“These are our people.”
+Sam Altman, Y Combinator

 Great for: Business owners, startup founders, creative entrepreneurs